freifunk-gluon/gluon/docs/features/autoupdater.rst

 be set on the command line, or it can be taken from the ``site.mk``.

 The priority defines the maximum number of days that may pass between releasing an update and installation of the images.
-The update probability with start at 0 after the release time mentioned in the manifest and then slowly rise to 1 after the number of days given by the priority has passed.
+The update probability will start at 0 after the release time mentioned in the manifest and then slowly rise to 1 up to the point when the number of days given by the priority has passed.

 The priority may be an integer or a decimal fraction.